djsperka/vsg-progs/AlertRig/src/fixstim/README.txt

 		lines which are pulsed when the application is ready to receive triggers.
 		In Spike2, the ports correspond to bit numbers in this arg - hence "-p 2" will pulse port 1 on the 1401.
+-w		Use step temporal waveform, not sinusoid (default) for counterphase tuning.
+		Ignored for all other types.
+Must be issued before the "-P" arg!

 To specify a single grating as the stimulus, use the "-g" option: